 The Biggest Challenges for Implementing Private Large Language Models (LLMs)

-Private large language models (LLMs) promise transformative potential for enterprises seeking to control their AI destiny — from securing sensitive data to creating tailored, domain-specific intelligence.
+Private large language models (LLMs) promise transformative potential for enterprises seeking to control their AI destiny — from securing sensitive data to generating real time insights, leveraging rapid data processing, and building intelligence around domain specific data.

-But building and operating private LLMs isn’t as simple as plugging in a pre-trained model and hitting “go.”
+But building and operating private machine learning models and language models isn’t as simple as plugging in a pretrained system and hitting "go."

 Let’s break them down.